storyfeet/gtmpl_helpers/readme.md

 If you wish to add more helpers send me a PR and I'll be happy to add them, as long as your happy with the MIT licence for everything you contribute.

+# changelog :

+## v0.1.2:
+Now has "sub, div and has" methods also "wrap" added, for performing linewraps on string.